f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

         "hostname": "bigip-a.f5.local"
     },

    ..
 NOTE:: The target BIG-IP is standalone but it could be configured as an HA pair.
           If you want, configure the HA in auto-sync mode.
 Configure the BIG-IP cluster in BIG-IQ.
           The target in this case can be either device.

    Modify the Virtual Address to 10.1.20.130 and the serverAddresses to 10.1.10.100 and 10.1.10.101.

 #.
+Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+#.
+Use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
    Copy/Paste the AS3 declaration from the validator to the declaration body into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true